-The board transmits up to 8 graphical waveforms synchronously, a pulse value, a respiration value (if the optional respiration board is fitted to the base ECG board) and several status bytes.
+The board transmits up to 6 graphical waveforms synchronously, a pulse value and several status bytes.
 Transmission is done in blocks.
 The integrity of the blocks is secured by:

 - 1) an even parity bit in each transmitted byte. - 2) a checksum for each block